Compare Popular Online Crime Scene Investigation Programs

 Step 1: Education Requirements

-You can start a career as a crime scene technician with only a GED or high school diploma.
-While some police departments require as much as a graduate degree in forensic sciences, if you start you career in a smaller department the requirements may not be as stringent.
-Perhaps the easiest way to realize your dreams is to start with a job in a local police department.
-From there you can request training in forensic science.
-Once you get your foot in the door you can pursue other certifications from associations such as the International Association for Identification.
+You can start a career as a crime scene technician with just a GED or high school diploma.
+While some police departments may require a graduate degree in forensic science graduate degree in forensic sciences, smaller departments often have less stringent requirements.
+Starting with a job in a local police department can provide an opportunity for training in forensic science, and you can later pursue certifications from organizations like the International Association for Identification.

 Crime scene technicians often advance their careers with non-academic courses and certificates.
 To qualify for added certificates, they often need to pursue coursework and experience is a large part of their preparation.
 In fact, many certificates require that GED holders amass four years of full-time experience in any given specialty.

-To become a crime scene technician, you should have certain core talents and skills such as a fine attention to detail, knowledge of chemistry, a strong background in biology, and the ability to see patterns in a seemingly chaotic environment.
-You may also be required to hold a position as a law enforcement officer.
-In fact, if you don't have an associate or bachelor’s degree, you will need to start work for a crime lab or your local police department.
-From there you can seek transfers and training that will lead to a fulfilling career in crime scene analysis.
+To become a crime scene technician, you should have strong attention to detail, knowledge of chemistry and biology, and the ability to identify patterns in chaotic environments.
+You may also need to start as a law enforcement officer.
+If you don't have an associate or bachelor’s degree, begin by working for a crime lab or local police department, and pursue transfers and training to advance your career in crime scene analysis.

 Most crime scene technicians will be trained by their employer, but you can also seek a crime scene certification from an independent association or a university.
 There are no specific requirements for these certifications, but crime scene laboratories may require a bachelor’s degree or other academic credentials.